Melbourn Village College

 Melbourn Village College is a secondary school with academy status, located in Melbourn, Cambridgeshire, England that serves an extensive area of South Cambridgeshire.
-The school has over 500 students aged 11–16.
-Melbourn Village College is part of the Comberton Academy Trust as of September 1, 2013.
-The Comberton Academy Trust now comprises Comberton Village College, Comberton Sixth Form, Cambourne Village College, Melbourn Village College and The Voyager.
+The school has over 600 students aged 11–16.
+Melbourn Village College is part of the Cam Academy Trust as of September 1, 2013.
+The Cam Academy Trust now comprises Comberton Village College, Comberton Sixth Form, Cambourne Village College, Melbourn Village College, St Peter's School Huntingdon, as well as several primary schools.

+Cambourne Sixth Form issue to open in September 2024.

 History

-Since September 2002, Melbourn Village College has specialised in Performing Arts with Music, Drama and Dance as its subject specialisms.

-In its report on its 6 October 2005 inspection, Ofsted rated the school Good, point two on a four-point scale saying "Melbourn Village College is a good school with some outstanding features.
-The college is well viewed by its students and their parents, and with just cause."
-On 21 June 2007.

-The following components were rated Outstanding: